 3. Update Any LookML Parameters That Have Been Completely Removed

 Enhancements to LookML include deprecations of parameters.
 Update your LookML to keep everything working in the new version.
-Specifically, check the Legacy Feature End-of-Life Schedule.
+Specifically, check the Legacy Feature Schedule.
 Be sure to follow the Transition Guidelines to check for deprecated LookML parameters that have been completely removed, in or prior to the version to which you are updating.

 NOTE: It's best practice to update your LookML to remove ALL deprecated LookML, as those parameters will be removed in a future release.